 Write and Execute Alexa Skill Test Scripts

-First, let’s take a look at how Bespoken Validation is setup.
-When you select your Alexa skill in the Bespoken Dashboard and click on the Validation tab, you will see 3 columns with the option to add multiple rows using the plus sign at the bottom.
+First, let’s take a look at how to set up your tests.
+When you select your Alexa skill in the Bespoken Dashboard and click on the “Test” button, you will see 3 columns with the option to add multiple rows using the plus sign at the bottom.
 In the first column, you will type your inputs to Alexa – just like you were talking to the device out loud.
+Make sure to specify the short-hand property on the slot next to it.
 In the second column, type what you expect Alexa to say back to you, and in the third column, the results from Alexa Voice Service (AVS) will generate and show up there.

 After you open your skill in the first line, continue to add rows – each row is an interaction with Alexa and your skill, and part of a conversation.
 Try out different utterances and sequences, with the goal of building a valuable conversation that is an effective, simple test for your skill.